Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 ### Resolved Bugs

--   Please refer to Irregular Structures in the Structure section above.
+-   Please refer to Irregular Structure in the Structure section above.

 -   Please refer to Code in the Credits section below.